CFHArchive/UAPI/Standards.md

 #CFH Java Coding Standards

 #File Structure & Formatting
+Here you'll find everything you'll need to know about the expected structure of your source file, and its formatting.

 ##Source File
 All source files must follow a specific naming convention, and structure.